LAAC-LSCP/ChildProject/docs/TUTORIAL_REUSE.md

     - [Pushing changes to a dataset](#pushing-changes-to-a-dataset)

-# How to reuse extant datasets
+# How to reuse extant LAAC datasets

 Our datasets rely on [datalad](https://www.datalad.org/).
 Datalad allows the versioning and distribution of large datasets.
 Datalad relies on another tool called [git-annex](https://git-annex.branchable.com/), which itself is an extension of git providing support for large file versioning with a high flexibility.